sxs-collaboration/sxs/README.md

-If you use this package and/or the data it provides in your research, please cite them, including the *specific version of the data* that you use.
-To help with this, we provide the function `sxs.cite`, which will print out a citation (in BibTeX format or just the DOIs) for the package, the most recent paper describing the catalog, the catalog data itself, and optionally individual simulations.
+If you use this package and/or the data it provides in your research, please cite them, including the *specific version of the data* that you use (see below).
+To help with this, we provide the function `sxs.cite`, which will print out a citation — in BibTeX format or just the DOIs — for the package, the most recent paper describing the catalog, the catalog data itself, and optionally individual simulations.

 ## Usage